joshrobertson8/leetcode25/README.md

 # Leetcode 2025

-Welcome to **Leetcode 2025**, a curated repository documenting my progress and mastery of Data Structures and Algorithms (DSA) through Python-based solutions to Leetcode problems.
+Welcome to **Leetcode 2025**, a curated repository documenting my progress of Data Structures and Algorithms (DSA) through Python solutions to Leetcode problems.

 ## Repository Purpose